ucs-compute-solutions/FlexPod-UCSM-M6/roles/ONTAP/README.md

 4. Update the Inventory file

-Open the 'hosts' file and update it with a record for the ONTAP Cluster Management IP and vCenter IP
+Open the 'inventory' file and update it with a record for the ONTAP Cluster Management IP and vCenter IP

 Example -